woofwoofinc/rktmachine/docs/rkt.rst

         --interactive \
         --volume rktmachine,kind=host,source=$(pwd) \
         dev-rktmachine \
-        --mount volume=rktmachine,target=/rktmachine
+        --mount volume=rktmachine,target=/rktmachine \
+        --exec /bin/bash

 In this case, the current working directory is mounted onto the container.
 This is a handy shortcut when already in an NFS mounted directory on the CoreOS VM.
 On the container, this directory is available at ``/rktmachine``.

-Use ``exit`` to finish the interactive session.
+Use ``exit`` to finish an interactive session.

 ..
 NOTE::
    To exit a non-interactive container or a non-responsive interactive container, press Ctrl+] three times quickly.

-To delete a container image entirely use rkt image rm.
-This will mean that new instances of the container cannot be started until the container is reinstalled.
+To delete a container image entirely use ``rkt image rm``.
+This will mean that new instances of the container cannot be started until the container is reinstalled in rkt.

 ::